ChemDFM-X Contribution and Architecture

 - Each modality has a dedicated encoder (frozen pre-trained models where available)

-- Simple 2-layer MLP projector (Linear → GELU → Linear) maps encoder features to LLM input space
+- For graph, conformation, MS2, and IR modalities: 2-layer MLP projector (Linear, GELU, Linear) maps encoder features to LLM input space

-- All projected features are concatenated and fed to unified LLM decoder
+- All projected features are concatenated and fed to the unified LLM decoder

 Models